iliastic/Springrid/README.md

 - [x] **Once you are all finished, join those pages together into one page and publish it.**

 We collect all info at Jonas for further styling.
 He used one image in the header and used those colors to design a cohesive looking website...
 Curious?
-[Springrid](https://www.example.com)
+[Springrid](https://jonasdreessen.github.io/Springrid/)

 The link above directs you to Springrid, published on Github.
 We publish this project on Github to see a 'real life' result without further commercial purpose.

 ---

+- [x] **Credits**

+Demo Images:
+Unsplash (unsplash.com)
+Pixabay (pixabay.com)